 Visual Studio is an integrated development environment (IDE) for writing Visual Basic and other ‘Visual’ branded programming languages.
-As a result, comparing the IDE toward the programming language isn’t entirely appropriate: Visual Basic is the language you’re writing in, and Visual Studio is the windows application.
+As a result, comparing the IDE to the programming language isn’t entirely appropriate: Visual Basic is the language you’re writing in, and Visual Studio is the Windows application.

 Therefore, if you install Visual Basic Express, you are installing Visual Studio Express, which includes all of the necessary materials to create Visual Basic applications.
 Although it’s genuinely Visual Studio Express below, it’s labeled Visual Basic Express on the Start menu and title bar.
 “So what is the distinction between Visual Basic Express (Visual Studio Express) and Visual Studio?” could be a better query.

 Here are the key points of this article:

 Visual Studio comes in various copies, ranging only with free Express editions and progressing to the Professional, Prestige, & Absolute reissues, which cost more money and offer more functionality.
 A summary of the multiple volumes or a compare chart may be found on the Wikipedia page Microsoft Visual Studio.
 You may also see a comparison table of the developer kits on Microsoft’s Visual Studio Products website.
 (In this comparative, Express is not included.)

 Visual Basic is a festival language of programming, similar to fundamental (coding) but with sliders, texts, and other visuals programmed to do an operation.